 And if you do so, you’ll stand out from the crowd.

-Which means: The reps who go that extra mile to follow up with their prospects are the ones who book more meetings.
+Consider this: 58% of sales reps give up after a single attempt to connect.
+The reps who go that extra mile to follow up with their prospects are the ones who book more meetings.

-When you think about crafting your follow up cadences, communication cross-channel is your superpower.
+When you think about crafting your follow-up cadences, cross-channel communication is your superpower.

-What Happens When The Gift Is Accepted
+What Should I Do After The Gift Is Accepted?

 We’ve all felt that sense of dread, finally ending the Zoom and making the “no show” note in the activity in your CRM.